Website Redesign

 -

-Lack of clear navigation, making it difficult for users to explore content
+Lack clear navigation structure, which makes it difficult for users to explore content

 -

-Overuse of animations, which creates friction in the browsing experience
+Overuse animations, creating friction in the browsing experience

 -